I have been feeling the tug to share my personal experience with depression for quite a while.

 - The Master Closet

 The key is to MAINTAIN that area when you tackle area #2.
-The 100 Day Home Organization Program is ordered in a way so the areas you organize will stay organized as you move on to area #2, #3, etc.
+The Productive Home Solution™ is ordered in a way so the areas you organize will stay organized as you move on to the next area of your home.

 4. Acknowledge your limitations.